lucas-diedrich/ipathapy/README.md

 ## Main features

 - Standard filtering of data (`ipathapy.preprocessing`)
-- API-retrieval of molecular formulas from KEGG, including batch retrieval (`ipatapy.kegg`)
+- API-retrieval KEGG IDs with molecular formulas or names, including batch retrieval (`ipathapy.kegg`)
 - Versatile coloring + size adjustment to encode quantitive changes/values associated with a KEGG entitiy (`ipathapy.layout`)
 - Formatting in ipath3 format + direct access to ipath3 via POST method (*Due to deactivation of POST Access by ipath3 not applicable*) (`ipathapy.ipath`)